jasonaaronwilson/omni-archive/README.md

 # Omni Archive File Format ("oar" file)

-The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "ar" format and "tar" formats using today's design principles.

-"oar" files use human readable (and human editable) extensible *variable* length member headers rather than a fixed length or an endian dependent format.
+The "oar" file format (MIME type application/x-oar-archive), is a redesign of the "tar" format and supports UTF-8 filenames without jumping through any hoops. "oar" files use human readable (and human editable) extensible *variable* length member headers rather than a fixed length endian dependent format.

 ## Goals